J.D. Davis Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.67 team ERA ranks 26th across all MLB pitching staffs.
+- The Diamondbacks have a 4.64 team ERA that ranks 26th among all MLB pitching staffs.

-- The right-hander last appeared on Tuesday against the St. Louis Cardinals, when he went six innings, allowing five earned runs while giving up eight hits.
+- His last time out was on Wednesday against the St. Louis Cardinals, when the righty went 6 1/3 innings, surrendering five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.